 Not having financing can delay everything from rolling out your products, fitting new office premises, or hiring essential staff.
 You have a lot to accomplish before you can sit down and enjoy your progress.

-To avoid running out of cash in the early stages of your startup, you need to plan well ahead.
+To avoid running out of cash in the early stages of starting your startup, you need to plan well ahead.
 One way to do that is to sell your vision and idea to potential investors.
 You and your teams can brainstorm and develop a good presentation, a healthy business plan, and put your persuasion skills to practice.

 You must understand effective ways to pitch venture capitalists and investors until they agree to put their money in your business, however hard that is.